French Great South-West: Climates

-A cultural entity
+Cultural entity

 Languages

 Several languages are spoken in the South-West.
 They belong to four linguistic families: Euskarian (Basque), Occitano-Roman (Occitan and Catalan) and the Oïl languages (Poitevin and Saintongeais).
 Basque is spoken in the western half of the Pyrénées-Atlantiques.
 Catalan in almost all of the Pyrénées-Orientales (a small northern fringe, bordering on Aude, speaking Occitan Languedoc); Occitan or Langue d'oc covering most of the territory (for almost all of the Occitanie region, most of the Nouvelle-Aquitaine region, namely almost all of the respective areas of Gascon, Limousin and Languedocien, part of that of Auvergne).Saintongeais is an Oïl language used in the departments of Charente and Charente-Maritime as well as in a small part of the Gironde.
 Poitevin is spoken in the Vienne, Deux-Sèvres, and the north of Charente and Charente-Maritime.
-These two languages are sometimes grouped together under the name of ‘poitevin-saintongeais’.Moreother, we find certain idiomatic expressions common to a large part of the South West.
+These two languages are sometimes grouped together under the name of 'poitevin-saintongeais'.
+Additionally, we find certain idiomatic expressions common to a large part of the South West.

 Sports

 Rugby union is almost a religion in the South-West.
-Two cities were European champions (Brive-la-Gaillarde and Toulouse).
-Teams like those from Perpignan, Biarritz, Castres, Bordeaux-Bègles, Pau, Auch, La Rochelle or Agen are very popular.Basketball is also well established, Pau-Orthez and Limoges have compiled 18 French championship titles between them.
+3 cities have won the European Rugby Champions Cup, Brive-la-Gaillarde, La Rochelle, and Toulouse.
+Teams like those from Perpignan, Biarritz, Bayonne, Montpellier, Castres, Bordeaux-Bègles, Pau, Auch, or Agen are very popular.
+Basketball is also well established, Pau-Orthez and Limoges have compiled 18 French championship titles between them.